Aside from the regular salary we receive every month, some ships provide extra income opportunities for their crew.

 However, the crew could be unemployed for an indefinite period after selling the ship.

-The Collective Bargaining Agreement (CBA) defines some provisions to this kind of event.
+The Collective Bargaining Agreement (CBA) defines some provisions for this kind of event.

 5. Scrapping